XRPLF/xrpl-dev-portal/docs/infrastructure/configuration/enable-public-signing.md

 You **do not** need to enable public signing to use these methods from an admin connection.

-**Caution:** Ripple does not recommend enabling public signing.
-Like the [wallet_propose method][], the signing commands do not perform any actions that would require administrative-level permissions, but restricting them to admin connections protects users from irresponsibly sending or receiving secret keys over unsecured communications, or to servers they do not control.
+{% admonition type="warning" name="Caution" %}Ripple does not recommend enabling public signing.
+Like the [wallet_propose method][], the signing commands do not perform any actions that would require administrative-level permissions, but restricting them to admin connections protects users from irresponsibly sending or receiving secret keys over unsecured communications, or to servers they do not control.{% /admonition %}

 To enable public signing, perform the following steps: